coddingtonbear/obsidian-csv-table/README.md

 ## Obsidian CSV Table

-Have data in a CSV file that you'd like to render as a table in Obsidian now you can.
+Have data in a CSV file that you'd like to render as a table in Obsidian?
+Now you can.

 ## Quickstart